Kings Park, New York

 Kings Park is a hamlet and census-designated place (CDP) in the Town of Smithtown, in Suffolk County, on Long Island, in New York, United States.
 The population was 17,282 as of the 2010 census.

-Its relative tranquility prompted it to be the site of the Kings Park Psychiatric Center instead of New York City.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 17.1 km2, of which 16.1 km2 is land and 1.0 km2, or 5.93%, is water.

 Kings Park is bordered by Nissequogue to its east across the Nissequogue River, by Fort Salonga to its west, by Commack to its southwest, and by the hamlet of Smithtown to its southeast.